thma/thma.github.io/posts/2021-01-30-How-QuickCheck-destroyed-my-favourite-theory.md

 So our conclusion is:

 > If the MapReduce algorithm is parallelized in the way that I outlined above &mdash; which may result in random changes of the
-> sequence of list elements in the reduction phase &mdash; it will only work correct if the intermediary data structure is a
+> order of list elements in the reduction phase &mdash; it will only work correct if the intermediary data structure is a
-> commutative monoid under the reduce operation.
+> *commutative* Monoid under the reduce operation.

-In the following section we will implement a parallel MapReduce in Haskell in try to validate our theory with property based testing.
+In the following section we will implement a parallel MapReduce in Haskell in order to validate our theory with property based testing.

 ## Parallel MapReduce in Haskell